More than machines: Computer scientist prepares robots to improve human lives

 To a layperson, the word “robot” conjures images of a physical creation — something that moves, rolls or otherwise interacts with the physical world.
 However, computer scientists also work with robots that occupy a more virtual world, including virtual assistants like Apple’s Siri, Amazon’s Alexa and Iron Man’s J.A.R.V.I.S.
 Jeong’s research works with both.
 She uses whatever mode she thinks will best fit the problem being addressed.

-“I'm very interested in people who are left out of current support systems,” Jeong said.
+“I’m very interested in people who are left out of current support systems,” Jeong said.
 She collaborates with other scientists across a range of fields that include audiology, psychology, medicine, public health and gerontology.
-Her collaborators help identify problems that her robots and virtual assistants can help with.
+Her collaborators help identify problems that her robots and virtual assistants could offer solutions to.

 In fact, one of the first projects Jeong worked on as a doctoral student at the Massachusetts Institute of Technology was presaged by her interests in robots as a child.